In the table layout, the status of the tables is shown with different colors:

-The reason being is that if the table is physically combined, there would be no difference to print order to kitchen marking the table as 7, 8 or 9.
-As they are now a big table 7 for all.
+The reason being is that if the table was physically combined, there would be no difference to the printed order to the kitchen marking the table as 7, 8, or 9.
+As they are now a big table ,7 for all.

 As for "Merge Table", it would be more of a merging bill function at the end of the dining session.